 Boston University Metropolitan College (MET) offers competitive tuition rates that meet the needs of part-time students seeking an affordable education.
 These rates are substantially lower than those of the traditional, full-time residential programs yet provide access to the same high-quality BU education.
 To learn more about current tuition rates, visit the MET website.

-Students who have earned BU’s Graduate Certificate in Project Management may transfer their credits directly to the MS in Project Management, earning the master’s degree by completing just the four core courses and two additional courses.
+Students who have earned BU’s Graduate Certificate in Project Management may transfer their credits directly to the MS in Project Management, earning the master’s degree by completing just two core courses, two specialization courses, and two electives.

 With appropriate advanced planning, you can use degree electives from your online master’s in Project Management to satisfy up to two required courses in an Administrative Sciences graduate certificate program—leaving only two additional courses to be completed in order to receive a graduate-level certificate.

 All students must satisfy the degree core courses, specialization requirements, and electives as indicated.
 Degree requirements may vary for those students transferring credits from previous coursework at Boston University or receiving course waivers due to professional designations.